-The Endace DAG 4.5 card provides the means to transfer data at the full speed from the network into the memory of the host computer, with zero packet loss in even worst-case conditions.
+The Endace DAG 7.5G2 card provides the means to transfer data at the full speed from the network into the memory of the host computer, with zero packet loss in even worst-case conditions.
 Further, unlike a Network Interface Card (NIC), Endace products actively manage the movement of network data into memory while only consuming a minimal amount of the host computer's resources.
-The full attention of the CPU remains focused on the analysis of incoming data without a constant stream of interruptions as new packets arrive from the network.
+The full attention of the CPU remains focused on the analysis of incoming data without a constant stream of interrupts as new packets arrive from the network.
 For a busy network link, this feature has a turbo-charging effect similar to that of adding a second CPU to the system.

-The DAG 4.5 provides independent two or four port Ethernet (copper and optical) network monitoring at Gigabit speeds and supports header only or variable length capture.
+The DAG 7.5G2 card provides independent two port Ethernet network monitoring at Gigabit speeds and supports header only or variable length capture.
 It is capable of transmitting and receiving on each channel simultaneously allowing a single card to operate inline, monitoring and transmitting in both directions on a full duplex link.
-It is a PCIx card.

-The DAG 4.5 card is a multi-speed card, capable of speeds of 10/100/1000 Mbps.
+The DAG 7.5G2 card is a two port, PCIe card that allows capture and transmission of data.
+It a multi-speed card, capable of speeds of 10/100/1000 Mbps.
 The speed of both ends must match.
 The card auto negotiates the correct speed.